 Firewall acceleration: Off

 Offloaded SAs: The NPU decrypts incoming ESP packets.
 Decrypted packets are sent to SlowPath for firewall stack processing.

 SlowPath encapsulates outgoing packets.
 The NPU encrypts the ESP packets.

 Firewall, PKI, and IPsec acceleration turned on.

 The data plane offloads some or all packet processing in a connection to FastPath on the NPU from the x86 general-purpose CPUs.
 Offloading takes place throughout the connection's lifetime.
 FastPath supports programmable network processors that can carry out data plane operations at a line rate.
 It statefully tracks individual connections, processing the packets fully without consuming PCIe bandwidth, x86 CPU cycles, and memory bandwidth.

-For security processing, packets are handed over to the DPI engine by the CPU using the Netmap SlowPath component in the DAQ layer.
+For security processing, the CPU hands packets to the DPI engine using the Netmap SlowPath component in the DAQ layer.
 The NPU hands over offloaded packets from FastPath directly to the DPI engine through the DPDK (Data Plane Development Kit) in the DAQ layer, offering an efficient, zero-copy path into the DPI engine's buffers and eliminating the need to retain copies in kernel memory.

 PKI and IPsec accelerations lighten the load on the CPU further.
 Offloading lightens the load on the CPU and accelerates security processing.

 To implement offloading, see Offloading based on rules and policies.